Vishvam10/Natours/readme.md

  * Things like custom functions and modules are now easily understandable
  * Worked with POSTMAN ( with an advanced setup ) for API testing and got quite proficient at it

- **Can now create a fully functional backend for a website / webapp**
+ **Can now create a fully functional backend for a website / webapp with ease**